 Despite all this, emergencies happen, and it’s scary to think that a loved one could be trying to get ahold of you while your phone sits silently in your pocket.
 Thankfully, it’s not hard to set up your device so that trusted contacts can break through silent mode.

-Here’s how to make sure the most important people in your life can reach you in emergencies, no matter what volume your phone is on.
+Prepare your Android phone for emergencies by ensuring that the most important people in your life can reach you easily, no matter what volume your phone is on.

 Using Android’s Built-in Tools